silscript/front-end-intro/README.md

 - What are the stages of the design?
   - User experience includes the practical, experiential, affective, meaningful and valuable aspects of human–computer interaction and product ownership.
 Additionally, it includes a person’s perceptions of system aspects such as utility, ease of use and efficiency.
-  - Infomation architecture includes reasearching the audience and business, analyzing data, and developing site structures.
+  - Information architecture includes researching the audience and business, analyzing data, and developing site structures.
   - Visual design focuses on the aesthetics of a site and its related materials by strategically implementing images, colors, fonts, and other elements.

 - What is version control?
-  - Keeps trackof code and versions.
+  - Keeps track of code and versions.
   - Keeps track of contributions.
   - Collaborate with others on.
   - Open source, denoting software for which the original source code is made freely available and may be redistributed and modified.